liucijaad/secureYAC/docs/proposal/proposal.md

 * Implementation of encryption and decryption algorithms.
 * Creating a user-friendly interface.
+* Designing and implementing a scalable P2P architecture.
-* Configuring the application to send messages, images and files through Local Area Network.
+* Configuring the application to securely send messages, images and files through P2P network.

 ### Breakdown of work